cies/htoml/README.md

 [TOML tests](https://github.com/BurntSushi/toml-test), which are WTFPL licensed.

+The TOML examples that are used as part of the benchmarks are copied from Tom Preston-Werner's TOML spec which is MIT licensed.

-For all other files in this project the copyrights are specified in the `htoml.cabal` file, and are distributed under the BSD3 as found in the `LICENSE` file.
+For all other files in this project the copyrights are specified in the `htoml.cabal` file, and are distributed under the BSD3 license as found in the `LICENSE` file.